Are you experiencing anxiety with your pregnancy? Are you concerned your worries might not be normal?

 Safe Alternative Solutions

-If you aren’t in a position where you think you need an anti-anxiety medication, but you still need some relief, you aren’t out of options.
+If you don’t want to take an anti-anxiety medication but you still need some relief, you aren’t out of options.

 While there is no immediate and permanent cure, there are ways to lessen the anxiety you feel (source).